• About Texas Travel Talk

 Marble Falls is roughly a 56-minute drive from Fredericksburg.
 And if you’re driving on scenic Hwy 281 from the Dallas/Fort Worth area, you’ll reach Marble Falls first.
 Visitors to Fredericksburg typically enjoy wine tasting and shopping, but Marble Falls has all that, too!

 Marbles Falls is also home to the Balcones Canyonlands National Wildlife Refuge, where you can hike all day and learn about the animals that roam the land.
-If you’re looking for more family activities, head to Sweetberry Farms for pumpkin picking, cut-your-own flowers, ice cream, and many other activities, depending on the time of year.
+If you’re looking for more family-friendly activities, head to Sweetberry Farms for pumpkin picking, cut-your-own flowers, ice cream, and a variety of other seasonal activities.
 Be sure to look them up.
 I’ve been with my family several times, and we will go back again!

 Of course, you’ll see Lake Marble Falls on your route on Hwy 281, but there are several more lakes around—at least six of them.
 Inks Lake and Inks State Park are not too far.
-I also hear golfing is good in town, but I do not play golf, so I’m not the best to talk about it.
+I also hear that golfing is popular in town, but since I don’t play golf, I’m not the best person to discuss it.
 But I can say I’ve had some pretty good coffee there.
 There are several coffee shops in town.

 Proof & Cooper Restaurant in Johnson City